W-A-I-L-A-W-8/redesign/_projects/2020-09-06-designing-a-better-developer-experience.md

 ![Atomic Design by Brad Frost ](/images/projects/atomic-design-process.png "Atomic Design image from Brad Frost")
 <figcaption>Image taken from Brad Frost's Atomic Design</figcaption>

-Following the Atomic model I began to create the basic HTML elements to serve as our base styles.
+Following the Atomic model, I began to create the basic HTML elements to serve as our base styles.
 The buttons, form inputs etc.  With Storybook I was able to lay the foundations and immediately start building the components for these elements.

 <!-- Next, the molecules.
 Like a search input and button combined.